 Varicose Veins

 All veins have one-way valves inside of them that only let blood flow toward the heart.
-When these valves become weakened or damaged, blood can pool in the vein and cause swelling, and eventually, varicose veins.4 However, there is debate about whether or not there is one consistent cause of varicose veins in the human body, or if people can even get varicose veins bodybuilding.
+When these valves become weakened or damaged, blood can pool in the vein and cause swelling, and eventually, varicose veins.5 There is ongoing debate regarding the consistent causes of varicose veins in humans, including whether they can develop from bodybuilding.

 Vascularity